What is this event about?

 You will gain exposure to cutting-edge research being undertaken by research students and early career researchers; a breadth of understanding of key issues being investigated across technology and social science focused research; an opportunity to network widely; an understanding of key policy-drivers in defence and security; and an ideal opportunity to engage with defence and security employers.

-To contribute a presentation, 3D installation or 3MT you need to be in your second year and onwards if a full-time student or fourth year and onwards if a part-time student.
-The poster and digital image competitions are also open to Early Career Researchers and all research students who are at least half way through their degree.
+To contribute a presentation or 3MT you need to be in your second year and onwards if a full-time student or fourth year and onwards if a part-time student.
+The poster and digital image competitions are also open to Early Career Researchers and all research students who are at least halfway through their degree.

-Paper/3MT/poster/digital image/installation and accompanying presentational material to be submitted by Monday 19th October 2020.
+Paper/3MT/Poster/Digital Image and accompanying presentational material to be submitted by Monday 18th October 2021.

 Substitutions are welcome and may be made at any time, at no charge, provided the organisers are informed prior to the start of the event.
 If you have to cancel your booking, please do so in writing to Cranfield University.
 Cancellation up to 10 working days prior to the start date is subject to a £100 administration fee, after which, regrettably, no refund can be made.
 Refunds will be processed after the event.